goldentroll/learn-react/project-react-b1-component/README.md

 1. Create `PostalCard.js` in `src` folder Create `PostalCard` component there.

-2. Add 2 divs side by side in the render method of `PostalCard` and surrond them into a outer div.
+2. Add 2 divs side by side in the render method of `PostalCard` and surround them into a outer div.

 3. In left div create 2 paragraph and enter address info in first one and custom message in second one.
 Set its width to 200px.